praekelt/django-preferences/README.rst

 **Django app allowing users to set app specific preferences through the admin interface.**

 Provides singleton admin views for Preferences objects and a simple interface to preference values.
-Singleton views ensure only one preference intance is available for each ``Preferences`` class.
+Singleton views ensure only one preference intance per site is available for each ``Preferences`` class.

+**NOTE**: django-preferences requires and supports `Django's "sites" framework <https://docs.djangoproject.com/en/dev/ref/contrib/sites/>`_, which means preferences you can have multiple preferences associated with different sites.

 .. contents:: Contents
     :depth: 5